gibbonsdav/likebutton/README.md

 ## About The Project -->

+#This was my first project in React.
+So, although it is a basic one, it was a good experience and I learned a lot.
+Now on to bigger and better things!

 <!-- Here's a blank template to get started:
 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**
 `github_username`, `repo`, `twitter_handle`, `email` -->